-Character design can be a tricky beast to tackle.
+Character design can be a tricky illustration beast to tackle.
 You may know how to draw dynamic characters, but designing your own character from scratch involves a lot of creative thinking.
 Although many of the classic characters familiar to us all through cartoons, movies and advertising look simple, that simplicity usually belies the many hours of work that have gone into their development.

 From Mickey Mouse's famous three-fingered hands – drawn to save production time when he was first developed for animations in the 1920s – to the elegant simplicity of Homer Simpson, character design has always been about keeping it simple.

 But aside from clean lines and easily readable features, what else are you going to need to know about character design?
 There's knowing what to exaggerate and what to play down, what to add to give a hint of background and depth, and what to do to develop personality.

 01. Decide who your character design is aimed at

 Think about your audience.
-Character design aimed at young children, for example, are typically designed around basic shapes and bright colours.
+Character designs aimed at young children, for example, are typically designed around basic shapes and bright colours.
 If you're working for a client, the character's target audience is usually predetermined, as Aussie artist Nathan Jurevicius explains.

 02. Decide where your character will appear

 Where will the character design be seen and in what medium?
 This will have a direct bearing on how you go about your character design.
 For example, if it's for a mobile-phone screen, there's no point designing it to have a lot of intricate details and features.

 Jurevicius says that regardless of the format: "The process of thinking up concepts always starts the same: paper, pencil, green tea... lots of thumbnails, written ideas, scratches and sketches over sketches."